trypear/pearai-documentation/docs/tab-autocomplete.md

 ## Alternatives

-- You can use [Supermaven](https://supermaven.com/) for tab autocomplete.
+- You can enhance your tab autocomplete with [Supermaven](https://supermaven.com/).
 It is currently one of the best autocomplete AI on the market, and provides a free tier.
 You can get started by installing Supermaven directly as an extension within PearAI.

   ![Supermaven extension](../static/img/supermaven.png)

-- Also, you can use [Ollama](https://ollama.ai/) local models.
-Download the model that you want to use and add it to your configuration.
-Example:
+- Additionally, you can use [Ollama](https://ollama.ai/) local models by downloading the desired model and adding it to your configuration.

   ```json
   "tabAutocompleteModel": {